• Test Code:

 • Carrier testing in family

-• Prenatal testing when parent has expansion
+• Prenatal testing in an affected parent

 Methodology: